 Many states limit child support obligations for disability to the child’s 21st birthday, but South Carolina differs in this regard.

 According to state law, a support order may remain in place as long as the child’s physical or mental disability exists or as long as an exceptional circumstance remains.
-The standard for making decisions about a child support order is always what is in the child’s best interest, and a child support lawyer can help understand what that means for parents like you.
+The standard for making decisions about a child support order is always what is in the child’s best interest, and a child support lawyer can help you understand what that means for parents like you.

 What Other Conditions May Cancel Child Support?